Parents should be aware of the symptoms of an eye infection to enable prompt identification and treatment.

 - Affects one or both eyes

-What to do if your child has bacterial conjunctivitis: Contact your doctor as soon as you notice symptoms of the eye infection.
+What to do if your child has bacterial conjunctivitis: Contact an eye doctor as soon as you notice symptoms of the eye infection.

 Your doctor will prescribe antibiotic eye drops to treat the infection.
 Your child should remain at home until the infection has cleared to avoid infecting their classmates.